An East Coast Australia road trip is one of the most popular and iconic road trips in this enormous, diverse country.

 Plus, the clear night skies of the outback are incredible.

 Join a guided fossicking trip into the bush.

 We spent a muddy, dusty, back-breaking day searching for sapphires.
 Our daughter was the only person in our family to find any!

 Heading back towards the coast, spend a day at Eumundi markets.
-The markets are undoubtedly a tourist magnet but we had a fun day seeing all the crafts, sampling the food and drink and enjoying the live music on offer.
+The markets are undoubtedly a tourist magnet but are a great venue to pick up souvenirs of your road trip.
+We had a fun day seeing all the crafts, sampling the food and drink and enjoying the live music on offer.

 Finally, our kids loved their trip to Australia Zoo at Beerwah.

 We are not usually zoo people but enjoyed this impressive zoo.
 The majority of the park has large, sympathetic enclosures and controlled animal encounters.

 Our kids loved hand feeding kangaroos and wallabies but my highlight was tickling the chin of a giant tortoise.

 If you are travelling Australia with kids, make sure you stop here!

 Brisbane is a lively, cosmopolitan city.
 There are excellent museums and lovely city centre parks including the pretty Botanic Gardens.